sammshen/GPT-Wrapper/frontend/README.md

 ***Front-End Configuration***

-Make sure to change the port in the `fetch` call in `script.js` to the correct port of your backend.
+Make sure to change the IP/port in the `fetch` call in `script.js` to the correct IP/port of your backend.

 nginx configuration on a Linux Server